Khanguye/School_District_Analysis/README.md

 ![DistrictSummaryLess](Images/DistrictSummaryLess.png)

 - The Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing metrics of the district are descreased about one (1) and  Average Reading Scores are very close (different 0.02).
-The descreased numbers in metrics says than Thomas School 9th grade scores of Math and Reading are higher than the district average scores, and Average Reading Scores might be the same level or lower than the district level.
+The descreased numbers in metrics says that Thomas School 9th grade scores of Math and Reading are higher than the district average scores, and Average Reading Scores might be the same level or lower than the district level.
 However, the descrease is not large because the 9th grade students of Thomas school is small number to compare to the whole district students.
 - The Total Schools, Total Students and Total Budget are not affected by the scores so they are the same